Rondout, New York: Religious establishments

-St Mary's
+St Mary's Catholic Church

 As early as 1835, Catholics who had gone to Rondout to work on the D&H Canal met to establish a church.
 They were assisted by the Irish Dominican Philip O'Reilly, who had been assigned by Bishop of New York John Dubois to develop parishes along the Hudson.
-Rondout was little more than a hamlet at this time and a priest would visit in any month that had five Sundays when Mass would be celebrated at a blind and sash factory on the corner of Mill and Division St. In 1837, Roundout was made a mission of the recently established St. Peter's in Poughkeepsie under Rev. John McGinnis.
+Rondout was little more than a hamlet at this time and a priest would visit in any month that had five Sundays when Mass would be celebrated at a blind and sash factory on the corner of Mill and Division St. In 1837, Rondout was made a mission of the recently established St. Peter's in Poughkeepsie under Rev. John McGinnis.
 Most of the congregation were Irish immigrants who had come to Rondout to dig the D&H Canal.
 In 1839 Rev. John N. Smith became pastor at Poughkeepsie, also serving Saugerties and Rondout, where a small frame church was erected in 1840 on land purchased from Abraham Hasbrouck.
 Irish Catholic families in Rosendale and Stony Hollow were known to walk the eight or ten miles every Sunday to Mass at St. Mary's.

 Smith was succeeded in 1842 by the first resident pastor, Father Myles Maxwell.
 In 1848, the cornerstone was laid for a new brick church.
 The frame building was left standing in the new church until shortly before its dedication in July 1849.
 Father Maxwell died on August 31, 1849; he was succeeded by the Irish Dominican Thomas Martin, who was pastor from November 1849 to January 1852.
 Father Martin attended mission churches in Rosendale, Stony Hollow, Port Ewen, Eddyville, Whiteport, and Saugerties.